Elections in Namibia: President

+National Assembly

 Electoral system

 Namibia elects on national level a head of state - the president - and a legislature.
 The president is elected for a five-year term by the people.
 The Parliament is bicameral in nature.
 Until 2014 the National Assembly had 78 members of which 72 were elected by direct popular vote using the proportional representation and a maximum of 6 non-voting members are appointed by the president.
 The members are elected for a five-year term.
 Since then the number of elected seats to the National Assembly was increased to 96 to allow for wider representation of the population, although the real reason behind it was the newly introduced gender equality system of the ruling party SWAPO.
 This system would have pushed several male members out of parliament.
 The National Council of Namibia has 42 members, indirectly elected for a five-year term in triple-seat constituencies (regions).
 Namibia is a democratic but one party dominant state with the South West Africa People's Organisation (SWAPO) in power.

 Opposition parties are allowed, but are widely considered to have no real chance of gaining power.
 Upon independence of Namibia the territory inherited a populace divided along ethnic groups, and political parties representing these ethnicities.
 While this is also true for SWAPO which was founded to represent the Ovambo people, the ruling party has garnered national support due to its role in the fight for independence.
 Opposition parties have had little success in national elections, and their representation in the lower house has been dwindling steadily.